Trigger leads: What are they, How do they work, Opt-out, Costs

 Do Trigger Leads Work?

-Lenders can ask the major credit bureaus or consumer reporting agencies for a list of people within their database who meet the lender’s pre-set criteria.
+Lenders can ask the major credit bureaus or consumer reporting agencies for a list of people within their database who meet the lender's pre-set criteria.
 Aside from that, the lender can also submit a list of potential customers to the major credit bureaus or consumer reporting agencies and request to identify which contacts from the list meet the established criteria.
+Banks and other finance institutions use these trigger leads to reach customers who have applied for credit.

 Can You Opt-Out Of Trigger Leads?